pmkowal/bitrise-step-version-pre-release-info/README.md

 ## How to use this Step

-Define which pre-release identifier and initial number do you want to use for your workflow (`alpha`, `beta`, `rc`) and which format do you prefer.
+Define which pre-release identifier and initial number you want to use for your workflow (`alpha`, `beta`, `rc`) and which format you prefer.
 The provided app version will be extended with this information.

 ## Description